Integrated Monarch Monitoring Program

 The Monarch Conservation Science Partnership (MCSP) formed in 2009 and is a consortium of scientists and conservation professionals who are collectively tackling monarch conservation research questions.
-The MCSP’s Integrated Monitoring Strategy (IMS) is a national initiative to monitor monarch populations and habitat throughout the breeding range.
-The IMS uses a spatially balanced sampling scheme and draws from existing citizen science programs to deliver a suite of protocols that capture many aspects of habitat quality, threats, and monarch use of that habitat.
-Data gathered through the IMS contribute to existing population and habitat models that inform broad scale monarch conservation!
+The MCSP’s Integrated Monarch Monitoring Program (IMMP), also referred to as the Integrated Monitoring Strategy (IMS), is a national initiative to monitor monarch populations and habitat throughout the breeding range.
+The IMMP uses a spatially balanced sampling scheme and draws from existing citizen science programs to deliver a suite of protocols that capture many aspects of habitat quality, threats, and monarch use of that habitat.
+Data gathered through the IMMP contribute to existing population and habitat models that inform broad scale monarch conservation!

 Citizen scientists, land managers, and researchers are all vital to this effort; researchers alone cannot cover enough ground to capture the information that is needed, so we need an all-hands-on-deck approach to conserving and monitoring monarchs.
 Data collected using these protocols provide a snapshot of monarch activity at a given place and time.
 Cumulatively, these snapshots form a comprehensive picture of monarch activity and habitat availability that can be used in many ways to inform local, regional, and national conservation efforts.

 Read a brief description of IMMP field activities and download full activity instructions.

 Learn about and sign up for Integrated Monarch Monitoring Project trainings.